prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Understanding GameSparks Real-Time.md

   * *Reliable* - Makes sure that packets sent are received.
   * *Unreliable* - Doesn't ensure packets are received but can discard packets if the bandwidth cannot support them (ideal for cosmetic purposes).
   * *Unreliable_Sequenced* - Similar to Unreliable but packets will be discarded if not received in the correct sequence.
 * *Data* - Optional.
 Sometimes it’s enough to send a packet without data to act as a trigger.
-The data in packets can be a string, int, vector, float and nested data.
+The data in packets can be a string, int, vector, float, and nested data.
 Each piece of data is saved in an index that you must set.
 * *Peers* - Mandatory.
 An int array of which peers to send to.
 0 is the peer address of the server.
 The other peers are those sharing the session with the client.